seoleuns/pscount/README.md

 ### Labeling Guidelines

 1. Open original image in ImageJ/FIJI or similar software
-2. Mark each particle center with a red point (RGB: 255, 0, 0)
+2. Mark each particle center with a red point
 3. Save as TIF with naming convention: `{original_name}_{count}count_Flatten.tif`

 ### Labeling Tips